samclement/homelab_k8s_cluster/README.md

 - `kubectl apply -f deploy/static/mandatory.yaml`
 - `kustomize build deploy/cloud-generic | kubectl apply -f -`

+To map home router ports to the correct `NodePorts`:

+- `kubectl get service`

+Use the `80` and `443` port mappings for the home router.

 ## Installing fluent-bit to stream logs to loggly

 Create a `logging` namespace: